mouseandthebillionaire/RAGE/experiments.md

 I don't know!
 Let's find out!

 First idea is expanding Eno bloom-like circles, but perhaps some more explicit "game-like" interaction after that.

+### A Few Scattered Thoughts // 25 Jul, 2024

+Most games mirror the underlying urge of life to be active.
+They don’t want us to stand still, and so to do so is an act of resistance.

+So what does a game that goes against this flow feel like?
+For that matter, what does a *life* that goes against this flow look like?
+A person simply sitting on a park bench?
+Or slowly walking through the city on their daily errands?
+Is the player who refuses to be rushed along by the game but spend a minute instead looking at the landscape committing an act of protest?
+Can we create a game where that conflict between action and inaction is implicit in the gameplay?
+That dares a player to stop.
+How would you subtly and elegantly communicate the benefit of stillness when the core of the experience is clearly communicating activity?
+And does something else happen in the mean-time, during the stillness?

+A character wanders around a maze, picking up items, the background noise gets louder and louder.
+Or perhaps a zelda-like, where the music accompanies you when you move, but not when you stop.
+Maybe there are constant background sounds (bird-chatter, a water feature, wind rustling) but they are unable to be heard whenever the character is moving.
+Perhaps the water/bird/wind could draw the player’s attention to another portion of the maze where the gameplay splits into new territories.
+One path for the active.
+And one for the still.